Ogden, UT Criminal Defense Attorney

 The laws governing theft cases are complex.
 Maneuvering through the court system in Utah is not something that should be left to a novice.
 You need experienced legal representation.
 The criminal defense attorneys at Kaufman, Nichols & Kaufman have a significant track record in successfully representing men and women from all walks of life that have found themselves facing theft charges.
 Because of this extensive experience, we can fight for you to ensure that you obtain the best possible resolution of your case—even if you have a prior record.

 It can be very stressful to learn you are being investigated for a sex crime.
 The majority of sex crimes arrests are for first time offenses.
-It is critical that you have an experienced defense attorney on your side in any case involving a sex crime.
+It is critical that you have an experienced criminal defense attorney on your side in any case involving a sex crime.
 You do not want to go it alone or hire an inexperienced attorney, because in addition to facing years in prison, sex crime charges can destroy your reputation, negatively affect your personal relationships, and harm your job prospects.
 With new stiffer laws and registration requirements, sex crime convictions can even limit your ability to find housing.
 Few areas of criminal law have so many wrongfully convicted people as sex crimes, and you do not want to be one of them.

 Your instinct may be to cooperate with the police to avoid being detained in jail.
 However, what you need to do is hire a criminal defense attorney who specializes in sex offense cases.